WillPresley/willpresley-dotcom/about.md

 ## About This Site

 I plan on using this site to share all sorts of things: technical posts/articles, photos, personal blogs, my favorite projects I've worked on, and more.
 I plan on keeping things simple, and you won't really ever see this site get too flashy.
-See one of my other blog entries for more info on how I build and deploy this blog, and click on the image in the footer to learn more about _Jekyll_, the static-site building software that generates this website.
+See [my blog entry](/blog/push-then-build-jekyll-site/) for more info on how I build and deploy this blog, and click on the image in the footer to learn more about _Jekyll_, the static-site building software that generates this website.